Thirty was so strange for me. I have really had to come to terms with the fact that I am now a walking and talking adult.

 My Parents Have Somehow Become Cool Again

-Do you remember that time in your life when you thought that you parents knew nothing and that their only job was to make your life a living hell?
+Do you remember that time in your life when you thought that your parents knew nothing and that their only job was to make your life a living hell?
 Now that I am thirty, I see that they might have had a few wise points somewhere in there.
 As a parent myself, I can finally understand what all that talk was about.
 I now look up to my parents for advice, especially my dad.
-I had a rough childhood, but I now know why my dad thought it was so important for me not do the things that he had done when he was a child.
-I always told him that I had to learn from my own mistakes and no matter how much he tried to shield me, I often found my way into a mess of things.
-As an adult, and thirty-year-old, I look back on my life and I finally understand why they did or said that the things that they did.
-As a parent, I find myself repeating some of the same things to my children and waiting for them to screw up so that I can offer up some good advice.
+I had a rough childhood, but I now know why my dad thought it was so important for me not to do the things he had done when he was a child.
+I always told him I had to learn from my own mistakes and no matter how much he tried to shield me, I often found my way into a mess of things.
+As an adult, and thirty-year-old, I look back on my life and I finally understand why they did or said that the things they did.
+As a parent, I repeat some same things to my children and waiting for them to screw up so I can offer some friendly advice.

 My Body Hurts

 I never felt the pain of my body as much as I have lately.
-It is as if I woke up one day and my body just decided to hate me.
-I keep asking why but the only response that I seem to come up with is that I am getting older.
-Funny because I do not feel old.
+It is as if I woke up one day and my body just hated me.
+I keep asking why, but the only response that I seem to come up with is that I am getting older.
+Funny, because I do not feel old.

 The Older I am, The Wiser I Become

 I learn something new every day.
-Learning is now fun, unlike a chore that it was when I was in my teen years.
-Learning is an adventure for me and it makes me feel accomplished.
-I like being able to understand conversations that are complex, and being able to raise my hand because I know the answer to that shit!
+Learning is now fun, unlike a chore it was when I was in my teen years.
+Learning is an adventure for me, and it makes me feel accomplished.
+I enjoy being able to understand conversations that are complex and being able to raise my hand because I know the answer to that shit!
 Being wise is fun; it is no longer a head wrenching drama club of “Do I have to?”

 I Now Fully Understand What Politics Mean

-Politics is getting a group of people together to try to agree on the same thing.
+Politics is getting a group of people together to agree on the same thing.
 I love a good debate and I can now do this without arguing, this is politics.
 I have heard many say that you should never discuss politics or religion.
 Screw that!
-I want to discuss it, I want to know what your opinion is and why it might differ from mine, and I want to be able to see what makes people tick and why they do the things that they do.
-As a thirty-year old, I want to know it all.
+I want to discuss it; I want to know what your opinion is and why it might differ from mine, and I want to see what makes people tick and why they do the things they do.
+As a thirty-year-old, I want to know it all.

 Marati, J. (2012, May 23).
 30 Quotes On Being In Your 30s.
 Retrieved from Ecosolon: http://ecosalon.com/30-quotes-on-being-in-your-30s/